Support and Development¶

 Once you’ve written the environment class and the template as described above, contributing the environments to the package involves the following:

-Create a new branch of signac-flow based on the master branch.
+Create a new branch of signac-flow based on the main branch.

 Add your environment class to the flow/environments/ directory, and add the corresponding template to the flow/templates/ directory.